Twin Cities Metro at a Glance

 10 Fully Encrypted

-The ARMER (Allied Radio Matrix for Emergency Response) statewide system made encryption technically simple to implement.
-What began as tactical channel encryption has expanded to cover routine dispatch and patrol operations across most agencies.
+The ARMER statewide system made encryption easy to turn on.
+What started as tactical channel encryption has expanded to cover routine dispatch and patrol operations across most agencies in the region.

 Twin Cities Agency Encryption Status